 Key Findings

-Who are we serving?
-Safety net primary care providers served roughly 78% of the total uninsured population in St. Louis City and County in 2018.
+- Safety net primary care providers served roughly 70% of the total uninsured population in St. Louis City and County in 2020 (page 28).

 “Many adults that want to utilize healthcare services work their full-time or part-time jobs during the hours that most FQHC’s [Federally Qualified Health Centers] are open.
 This contributes to these individuals seeking out urgent care services (some that don’t necessarily take Gateway payment) or going to a 24-hour Emergency Department because they know they will be seen.”